All You Need to Know About a Career in Journalism

 At Seamedu, we firmly believe in ‘learning by doing’ and so our Broadcast Journalism course concentrates on the practical side of things with about 70% of the course as hands-on training and 30% of the course is theory.
 This practical based approach gives our students the capability to deal with anything that may arise on the spur of the moment in real world scenarios.
 Lectures by experienced journalists and experts and webinars from international journalists ensure that students receive knowledge and advice from the best in the industry.
 Unlike other journalism courses where students choose a specialization in the last semester, our students choose one right from the start and pursue it through all six semesters of the course.

-Our infrastructure is some of the best you will find for a broadcast journalism course as well.
+Our infrastructure is some of the best you will find will find for pursuing a career in journalism, especially if you’re looking to specialize in broadcast journalism.
 We have a professionally set up News Production Studio with Production Control Room along with a News Editing Laboratory equipped with leading software including Final Cut Pro, Adobe Premier Pro, Avid Media Composer and InDesign.
 Check out this video to see how it all comes together and really sets us apart from regular vanilla journalism courses!

 https://youtu.be/1MCkR5t3eDY

-Here’s a quick look at the topics covered during the course:
+Here’s a quick look at the topics covered during the journalism course:

 • Fundamentals of Journalism and Media